cabalmail/cabal-infra/docs/README.md

 * Setting up [Mail User Agents](./mua_setup.md) such as Outlook, Thunderbird, iOS Mail, etc.
 * Working with [the Cabalmail App](./user_manual.md) and managing user accounts.

-# Contributing

-This is my first open source project, so I don't yet have a reliable sense of how best to guide contributors or to vet/accept contributions.
-But if you would like to submit a pull request, I would be happy to consider it.

 # Documentation